It’s that time of the year again when things are wrapping up and you want to give students some time to reflect upon their school year.

 57. What’s the nicest thing someone did for you this year?

-58. When is a time this school year that you became very frustrated but adjusted your mindset and pushed through the obstacle?
+58. When is a time this school year when you became very frustrated but adjusted your mindset and pushed through the obstacle?

 59. What is something that you were surprised to learn that you were good at?